SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/in-depth.md

 SuperOffice REST WebAPI services are available from version 8.1.

+> [!NOTE]
+> This article by Tony Yates was originally published in 2015.
+It is included here in the docs for completeness.
+However, you will find the content under the respective topics on this site and those *might* be more current.

 ## Introduction

-Representational State Transfer (REST) is an architectural pattern penned by Roy Fielding for creating an HTTP-based APIs.
-There are no shortage of articles online that discuss what REST is, how it's been interpreted and how it's been implemented on various platforms, and therefore will not be discussed here.
-This article will focus primarily on how to use consume SuperOffice REST resources, set required authentication headers, and describe how a request URL, body, and response body should appear and behave.
+**Representational State Transfer** (REST) is an architectural pattern penned by Roy Fielding for creating an HTTP-based API.
+There's no shortage of articles online that discuss what REST is, how it's been interpreted and how it's been implemented on various platforms, and will therefore not be discussed here.
+This article will focus primarily on how to consume SuperOffice REST resources, set required authentication headers, and describe how a request URL, body, and response body should appear and behave.

 ## Configuration

-Before submitting an actual request to the webserver, we must make sure everything is configured correctly.
+Before submitting an actual request to the web server, we must make sure everything is configured correctly.
 IIS must be configured to handle all of the HTTP verbs, and NetServer must be configured to support the REST feature.

-### IIS Configuration

-#### Configure HTTP Action Verbs
+### Configure HTTP Action Verbs (IIS)

 In IIS, navigate to the application hosting SuperOffice web client or NetServer.
 Select it in the IIS application tree, then double-click **Handler Mappings** in the **Features View**.